matdomino/games-store/README.md

 A web application of a digital games store.

 ### Used technology:
-- JavaScript - react,
+- Next.js, React,
-- Node.js - express,
+- Node.js, express,
 - Jsonwebtoken,
 - MognoDB,

 ## Installation
-Run using Docker with commands below:
+Run using Docker with commands below `(run commands in /games-store/ directory)`:

 ### Step 0 (optional)
 Uncomment this line in `docker-compose.yml` if you want to access database outside Docker.